Buffalo Bill (The Silence of the Lambs): Modus operandi

-Gumb's modus operandi (MO) is to approach a woman while pretending to be injured, ask for help, then knock her out in a surprise attack and kidnap her.
+Gumb's modus operandi is to approach a woman while pretending to be injured, ask for help, then knock her out in a surprise attack and kidnap her.
 He takes her to his house and leaves her in a well in his basement, where he starves her until her skin is loose enough to easily remove.
 In the first two cases, he leads the victims upstairs, slips nooses around their necks and pushes them from the stairs, strangling them.
 He then skins parts of their body (a different section on each victim), and then dumps each body into a different river, destroying any trace of evidence.

 This MO caused the homicide squad to nickname him Buffalo Bill (Buffalo Bill's Wild West show typically claimed that Buffalo Bill Cody had scalped a Cheyenne warrior).
-One officer quipped it was because he "skins his humps."
-He also inserts a Death’s-head Moth into the victim's throat because he is fascinated by the insect's metamorphosis, a process that he wants to undergo by becoming a woman.
+One officer quipped it was because he "skins his humps".
+He also inserts a death's-head hawkmoth into the victim's throat because he is fascinated by the insect's metamorphosis, a process that he wants to undergo by becoming a woman.
 In the case of Gumb's first victim, Fredrica Bimmel, he weighs down her body, so she ends up being the third victim found.
 In the case of the fourth victim, he shoots rather than strangles her.